 The second digit is optional and may be left blank.
-A simple table setting out the relevant codes can be found on GOV.UK.
+There is a simple table setting out the relevant Nature of Transaction codes on GOV.UK.
 Note: if valuation by transaction value (Valuation Method 1) is being used, this can always be entered as '1'.